planetarysoftware/TSC/Lifecycle.md

 on the TSC repo.
 This someone could be a member of the proto-TL*'s TC, one of the proto-TL*'s mentors, or someone from the TSC.

-Two TSC members who are not members of the proto-TL*'s TC will review the state of the proto-TL* against the above requirements, documenting their findings in the Issue thread.
+Two TSC members who are not conflicted with the proto-TL* (not members of its TC, nor its mentors) will review the state of the proto-TL* against the above requirements, documenting their findings in the Issue thread.

 If these two TSC members find that the proto-TL* does not pass the criteria, advice will be given for how the TC can rectify the